Written English (WR)

 WR 121H, *ENGLISH COMPOSITION, 4 Credits

 Focuses on analytical writing and rhetorical awareness.
 Approaches writing as a dynamic process and mode of inquiry, including acts of information literacy, research, analysis, and revision.
 Builds flexible strategies for using key rhetorical concepts across multiple genres and attending to issues of audience, purpose, convention, and discourse community.
 Emphasizes revision, particularly at the sentence- and paragraph-level, and establishing a reflective writing process.
-The term in which the student takes the course is determined alphabetically.
-(Bacc Core Course)
+NO LONGER TAUGHT.
+REPLACED WITH COMMON COURSE NUMBER WR 121HZ.

 Attributes: CSW1 – Bacc Core, Skills, Writing I; HNRS – Honors Course Designator